edwinyxt/DayOut/README.md

 What would you do differently next time?
 - More feature enhancements
 - Cleaner and more modern design/UX
-- How to do data sorting on client side instead or querying db each time with SQL sort param
+- How to do data sorting on client side instead of querying db each time with SQL sort param